couchbasecloud/terraform-provider-couchbase-capella/CONTRIBUTING.md

 When Terraform runs, it searches for any .terraformrc or .tfrc file in your home directory and applies any configuration settings that have been set.

-To configure Terraform to use the local provider binary, execute these commands in your terminal:

-#### Navigate to your home directory (or the desired directory for your .terraformrc or .tfrc file):
+Navigate to your home directory (or the desired directory for your .terraformrc or .tfrc file):

 ```
 cd ~